-WRI conducted a methodological landscape assessment to identify and compile methods and data fields that would be appropriate for the sectoral calculations.
-In order to estimate city-scale, sectoral activity data appropriate for a community-scale GHG inventory, WRI first assessed the applicable GHG accounting methodologies-which are methods and equations that require activity data figures, emission factors, and other assumptions to calculate GHG emissions-as well as data estimation methodologies-which are methods and equations for scaling, disaggregating, or estimating city-scale activity data from other statistics that ultimately are entered into the GHG accounting equations.
-The combination of both types of equations establishes the list of city-scale activity data fields, emission factors, and assumptions provided to cities (See Appendix A) as well as the national and regional input data and city contextual data necessary for developing estimation methodologies (described in the specific sectoral methodologies for the United States in Appendix B).
+WRI appreciates that there can and should be several methods and data sources that are valuable to communities for informing climate action planning.
+Thus, WRI conducted a methodological landscape assessment to identify and compile methods and data fields that would be appropriate for the required sectoral estimates.
+In order to estimate, sectoral activity data appropriate for a community-scale GHG inventory, WRI first assessed the applicable GHG accounting methodologies-which are methods and equations that require activity data figures, emission factors, and other assumptions to calculate GHG emissions-as well as data estimation methodologies-which are methods and equations for scaling, disaggregating, or estimating community-scale activity data from other statistics that ultimately are entered into the GHG accounting equations.
+The combination of both types of equations establishes the list of community-scale activity data fields, emission factors, and assumptions provided to communities (See Appendix A) as well as the national and regional input data and community contextual data necessary for developing estimation methodologies (described in the specific sectoral methodologies for the United States in Appendix B).